Christian-Mar/pa-ella/README.md

+##Debugs

-Deploy problem on Vercel (Failed to compile: `’` can be escaped with `&apos;`, `&lsquo;`, `'`, `&rsquo;) solved by:
+1. Deploy problem on Vercel (Failed to compile: `’` can be escaped with `&apos;`, `&lsquo;`, `'`, `&rsquo;) solved by:

 {
   "extends": "next/core-web-vitals",
   "rules": { "react/no-unescaped-entities": 0 }
 } in eslintrc.json

-##Timespending

-1. Wireframe and Moodboard (research & creation) - 8h
-2. Creation banner + navbar - 4h
-3. creation cards - 2h
-4. Setup Firebase/firestore - 3h
-5. custom hook useCollection - 1h
+2. Deploy-problem: Error: Command "npm run build" exited with 1

+- CU = false (environment variables) first action
+- check if there're errors in using components/ pages.
+F.e. page without 'export default'

-Firebase
+3. Firebase not connecting

-- configure project in Firebase
-- 'npm install firebase' in the terminal (= latest version)
-- create folder 'firebase' & config.js-file
-- put keys in .env.local -> Na aanpassing altijd dev-server heropstarten!!!
+- Always restart dev server after changing the /env file
+- For deploying environment variables need to be inserted in Vercel!

+##Rendering

+Choices between

+- SSR
+- SSG
+- ISR -> loading all recipes
+- CSR -> updating db? authentication?